Cong stages protests seeking PM's apology for 'insulting Maharashtra' | Politics

 - India

-Congress workers and leaders were demonstrating outside the BJP's offices in each district of the state, he said.
-Patole said his party will continue to stage protests every day till the prime minister apologises to the people of Maharashtra.
+Congress workers and leaders were demonstrating outside the BJP's offices in each district of the state, he said, adding that the agitation will go on every day till the prime minister apologises to the people of Maharashtra.

 During a debate in the Lok Sabha on Monday, the prime minister had said that the Congress had ''crossed all limits'' during the COVID pandemic.